 Sometimes enough is too much.
-Women with overly large breasts can see them as a burden: they cause back and neck pain, make bra straps dig into the shoulders, preclude participation in many athletic activities, and attract undo attention.
+Women with overly large breasts can see them as a burden: they cause back and neck pain, make bra straps dig into the shoulders, preclude participation in many athletic activities, and attract undue attention.
 These women want to reduce the size of their breasts with breast reduction surgery.
 Breast reduction surgery involves the surgical removal of excess fat, glandular tissue, and skin from the breasts.
 The breasts are made smaller, lighter, firmer, and more proportional to the rest of the patient’s figure.

 The incisions made in reduction surgery usually circle the areola, extend downward to the breast crease, and then move outward in both directions.
 These are colloquially known as anchor incisions.
 The nipple and areola usually will be moved to fit the new breast proportions.
 If the patient has more fatty tissue, liposuction may be used to reduce breast size.